NRSG - Nursing

 Repeatable up to 12 credits.

-PREREQUISITE: Satisfactory completion of all prior clinical nursing courses.
+(F, Sp, Su) Satisfactory completion of all prior clinical nursing courses required.
 Supervised work-integrated learning experience to maximize independence in providing safe, efficient, high-quality patient care.
-Students integrate professional nursing roles of leadership, advocacy, and communication and works with an approved RN preceptor for an intensive clinical experience
+Students integrate professional nursing roles of leadership, advocacy, and communication and works with an approved RN preceptor for an intensive clinical experience.

 NRSG 501 Tchg Concepts Nursing Educator: 2 Credits (2 Lec)

-PREREQUISITE: Graduate Standing.
-Designed for students interested in nursing education (academic or practice environment).
+(F) Designed for students interested in nursing education.
 Emphasizes teaching strategies and delivery of nursing education for diverse learners in a variety of settings.
-Roles and responsibilities are explored.
-Includes history and evolution of teaching and learning
+The course explores educator roles and responsibilities and the evolution of teaching and learning.

 NRSG 502 Effective Clinical Teaching: 2 Credits (2 Lec)